Battlefield Tours

 _______

-Other battles where fought by British, American, Polish and Canadian troops, and from Amsterdam it is possible to visit the Battle of the Bulge and Hürtgen Forest.
+Other battles were fought by British, American, Polish and Canadian troops, and from Amsterdam it is possible to visit the Battle of the Bulge and Hürtgen Forest.

 Operation Market Garden

 It was the biggest airborne operation at the time, the effort to bypass German defences in one big push across the rivers of Holland.
-Had it succeeded the road to Germany would have been open, so was the idea.
-The operation failed as the bridge at Arnhem proved to be one "Bridge too far".
+The idea was that, if it succeeded, the road to Germany would be open.
+The operation failed as the bridge at Arnhem proved to be one "bridge too far".

 The Battle of Arnhem